nrepl/piggieback/docs/roadmap.md

   now a public `cider.piggieback` namespace that lazily loads the `cider.piggieback.cljs` implementation, and the clj-kondo workarounds it forced are removed.
+- Done: **B1 (pragmatic scope)** - removed the worst setup warts: the per-class `eval`-codegen delegating env is now a single `DelegatingReplEnv` type, and the `:print` side-channel is gone (the session ns is set explicitly after setup).
+  Full setup-ownership was deferred (see below).

 ## Phase 1 - Seams and small modernizations